 Such authorizations would of course have limits.
-Firstly, each of the financial authorizations provided for by the twentywithin the strict limits set; it may not further increase the capital beyond these limits without convening another Shareholders' General Meeting.
+Firstly, each of the financial authorizations provided for by the twentythird to thirty-second resolutions would only be given for a within the strict limits set; it may not further increase the capital beyond these limits without convening another Shareholders' General Meeting.
 These limits are stated each time in the text of the relevant draft resolution.